Maetzi87/weather-chart-card/README.md

 <h1 align="center">Weather Chart Card</h1>

 # Original no Longer Maintained
 Thats why I try to modify it myself.
-No guarantees for now, repository is in Beta-State.
+No guarantees, repository is in Beta-State.

 The only change for now is that I added the ability to hide the UV-index, since I didn't want it.
 I don't know much about programming, I simply implemented the commit of headsoft_mikhail and it works for now.